-Ms C M Young, Deputy Head (Pastoral), is in overall charge of pastoral matters.
+Mrs H J Banton, (Director of Student Care), is in overall charge of pastoral matters.

 The Form is the School's pastoral unit and the Form Teacher or Sixth Form Tutor is the person to whom we hope that students and parents will first turn if there are any problems, be they pastoral or academic.
 If further help is needed, the appropriate Head of Section will provide support.
-Dr S M Ketchion is Head of Lower School (Years 6 and 7), Miss V Entwisle is Head of Middle School (Years 8 and 9), Mrs D E Ibbetson is Head of Upper School (Years 10 and 11) and Mrs H J Banton is Head of Sixth Form.
-In addition, Ms C M Young, The Deputy Head (Pastoral), and Mr C C Haddon, the Deputy Head (Curriculum), are also available.
+Dr S M Ketchion is Head of Lower School (Years 6 and 7), Miss V Entwisle is Head of Middle School (Years 8 and 9), Mrs K Craig is Head of Upper School (Years 10 and 11) and Mr J Dixon is Head of Sixth Form.
+In addition, Mrs H J Banton, Director of Student Care and Ms C M Young, The Deputy Head are also available.

-• In the event of a concern, how should it be raised?
+In the event of a concern, how should it be raised?